Temporal Interval Cliques and Independent Sets: Abstract

 \section{Abstract}

 Temporal graphs have been recently introduced to model changes to a given network that occur throughout a fixed period of time.
-We introduce and investigate the \TIS problem, a temporal variant of the well known \textsc{Independent Set} problem.
-This problem is e.g.\ motivated in the context of finding conflict-free schedules for maximum subsets of tasks, that have certain (changing) constraints on each day they need to be performed.
-We are specifically interested in the case where each task needs to be performed in a certain time-interval on each day and two tasks are in conflict on a day if their time-intervals overlap on that day.
-This leads us to considering \TIS on the restricted class of temporal unit interval graphs, \emph{i.e.}~temporal graphs where each layer is unit interval.
+The \TC problem, that generalizes the well known \textsc{Clique} problem to temporal graphs, has been studied in the context of finding nodes of interest in dynamic networks [TCS '16].
+We introduce the \TIS problem, a temporal generalization of \textsc{Independent Set}.
+This problem is \emph{e.g.}\ motivated in the context of finding conflict-free schedules for maximum subsets of tasks, that have certain (changing) constraints on each day they need to be performed.
+We are specifically interested in the case where each task needs to be performed in a certain time-interval on each day and two tasks are in conflict on a certain day if their time-intervals on that day overlap.
+This leads us to considering both problems on the restricted class of temporal unit interval graphs, \emph{i.e.},~temporal graphs where each layer is a unit interval graph.

-We present several hardness results for this problem, as well as two algorithms: The first is an constant-factor approximation algorithm for instances where $\tau$, the total number of time steps (layers) of the temporal graph, and $\Delta$, a parameter that allows us to model some tolerance in the conflicts, are constants.
-For the second result we use the notion of order preservation for temporal unit interval graphs that, informally, requires the intervals of every layer to obey a common ordering.
-We provide an \FPT\ algorithm parameterized by the size of minimum vertex deletion set to order preservation.
+We present several hardness results as well as positive results.
+On the algorithmic side, we provide constant-factor approximation algorithms for instances of both problems where $\tau$, the total number of time steps (layers) of the temporal graph, and $\Delta$, a parameter that allows us to model conflict tolerance, are constants.
+We develop an exact \FPT\ algorithm for \TC with respect to parameter $\tau+k$.
+Finally, we use the notion of order preservation for temporal unit interval graphs that, informally, requires the intervals of every layer to obey a common ordering.
+For both problems we provide an \FPT\ algorithm parameterized by the size of minimum vertex deletion set to order preservation.